 Pilot project 3 – Autonomous shipping technology supported by AI

-GOALS FOR INNO2MARE PROJECT: To assist in creating the autonomous ship DSS.
+GOALS FOR INNO2MARE PROJECT: To assist in creating a new speed-limiting algorithm for small personal watercraft operators that could replace the existing proximity-based approach.

 Recent Developments and Progress